rikhuijzer/SIRUS.jl/paper/paper.md

 The model is based on random forests and therefore has good performance in settings where the number of variables is comparatively large to the number of datapoints [@biau2016random].
 The algorithm converts a large number of trees to a small number of rules to improve interpretability.
-This tradeoff between model complexity and interpretability comes at a small performance cost.
+This trade-off between model complexity and interpretability comes at a small performance cost.

 Similar to Table \ref{tab:is}, we compared SIRUS to a decision tree linear model, and XGBoost.
 We have used SIRUS version 1.2.1, 10-fold cross-validation, and we will present variability as $1.96 * \text{standard error}$ for all evaluations with respectively the following datasets and measures:
-Titanic [@eaton1995titanic] with Area Under the Curve (AUC), Pima Indians Diabetes [@smith1988using] with AUC, Breast Cancer Wisconsin [@wolberg1995breast] with accuracy, Haberman's Survival Dataset [@haberman1999survival] with AUC, Iris [@fisher1936use] with accuracy, and Boston Housing [@harrison1978hedonic] with $\text{R}^2$; see Table \ref{tab:perf}.
+Titanic [@eaton1995titanic] with Area Under the Curve (AUC), Breast Cancer Wisconsin [@wolberg1995breast] with AUC, Pima Indians Diabetes [@smith1988using] with AUC, Haberman's Survival Dataset [@haberman1999survival] with AUC, Iris [@fisher1936use] with accuracy, and Boston Housing [@harrison1978hedonic] with $\text{R}^2$; see Table \ref{tab:perf}.